tomaszbednarz/vis-bof.matters.today/README.md

-Traditionally (and since 2014), this session is about immersive visualization systems, software, and tools for science, research, scientific visualization, information visualization, art, design and digital twins.
-Invited speakers and panelists discuss newest initiatives and developments in immersive space as applied to data exploration, scientific discoveries, and more.
+Traditionally (and since 2014), this session is about immersive visualization, simulation, software, and tools for science, research, scientific visualization, information visualization, art, design and digital twins.
+Invited speakers and panelists discuss newest initiatives and developments in immersive space as applied to simulation data exploration, scientific discoveries, and more.

 ### Time and Location